greg-raven/Impeachment-Chronicles/_posts/2019-10-01-trump-has-disqualified-himself-from-running-in-2020.md

 ---
-title: 'Trump has disqualified himself from running in 2020'
+title: "Trump has disqualified himself from running in 2020"
 layout: post
 author:
 - Will Wilkinson